MontrealCorpusTools/PolyglotDB/docs/source/developer.rst

 ***********************

 This section of the documentation explains implementation details of PolyglotDB.

 ..
 In large part this is currently a brain dump of Michael McAuliffe to hopefully allow for easier implementation of new features in the future.

 Overview
 --------

-PolyglotDB represents language (speech and text corpora) using the annotation graph formalism put forth in Bird and Liberman (2001).
+PolyglotDB represents language (speech and text corpora) using the annotation graph formalism put forth by :cite:t:`bird2001formal`.
 Annotations are represented in a directed acyclic graph, where nodes are points in time in an audio file or points in a text file.
 Directed edges are labelled with annotations, and multiple levels of annotations